 Provincial Nominee Program

-Provincial Nominee Program (PNP) allows Canadian provinces and territories to nominate individuals for immigrating to their province and territories based on criteria set by the provincial/territorial government.
+Provincial Nominee Program (PNP) allows Canadian provinces to nominate individuals for immigration to their province based on the criteria set and LMIA job offer.
 Successful applicants obtain a provincial nomination, which may then be used to apply to Immigration, Refugees, and Citizenship Canada (IRCC) for permanent residency.

 To qualify under the Provincial Nominee Program (PNP), a Canadian province or territory must nominate an applicant.
 Most Canadian provinces have an arrangement with the federal government in order to carry out their prerogative of nominating foreign nationals who like to establish themselves in their respective provinces and territories.